Cuprate/monero-book/src/consensus_rules/blocks/weights.md

 Monero's blockchain, unlike other blockchains, has dynamic block sizes which means blocks expand to handle demand.
-However Monero does not allow unrestricted block growth, miners will face a penalty for expanding blocks and miners are restricted by how much the can expand a block.
+However Monero does not allow unrestricted block growth, miners will face a penalty for expanding blocks and miners are restricted by how much they can expand a block.

 ## Index